-

 Is it possible for target companies to provide financial assistance?

-Financial assistance (which under Brazilian law includes assistance by way of loans, guarantees, security or reduction of liability) is not specifically regulated by Brazilian law.
+Financial assistance (which under Brazilian law encompasses loans, guarantees, security or reduction of liability) is not specifically regulated by Brazilian law.

-However, depending on the legal status of the company (regulated entity, financial institution, publicly or privately held corporation, limited liability, etc.), and the relationship between the grantor and the beneficiary of the financial assistance, restrictions may apply.
+However, depending on the legal status of the company (regulated entity, financial institution, publicly or privately held corporation, limited liability company, etc.), as well as the relationship between the grantor and the beneficiary, certain restrictions may apply.

-In this sense, it would be necessary to take advice on a case-by-case basis as to whether restrictions apply to a particular scenario.
+Given these factors, it is essential to seek advice on a case-by-case basis to determine whether any restrictions apply to a particular scenario.

 -